EasyTPP: Towards Open Benchmarking Temporal Point Processes: Background

 \paragraph{Definition.} Suppose we are given a fixed time interval $[0, T]$ over which an event sequence is observed.
 Suppose there are $I$ events in the sequence at times $0 < t_1 < \ldots < t_I \leq T$.
 We denote the sequence as $\es{x}{[0, T]} = (t_1, k_1), \ldots, (t_I, k_I)$ where each $k_i \in \{1, \ldots, K\}$ is a discrete event type.
 Note that representations in terms of time $t_i$ and the corresponding inter-event time $\tau_i=t_i-t_{i-1}$ are isomorphic, we use them interchangeably.
 TPPs are probabilistic models for such event sequences.
 If we use $p_k(t \mid \es{x}{[0,t)})$ to denote the probability that an event of type $k$ occurs over the infinitesimal interval $[t, t + dt)$, then the probability that nothing occurs will be $1 - \sum_{k=1}^{K} p_k(t \mid \es{x}{[0,t)})$.
 Formally, the distribution of a TPP can be characterized by the \defn{intensity} $\lambda_k( t \mid \es{x}{[0,t)}) \geq 0$ for each event type $k$ at each time $t > 0$ such that $p_k(t \mid \es{x}{[0,t)}) = \lambda_k( t \mid \es{x}{[0,t)}) dt$.

 \paragraph{Neural TPPs.} A neural TPP model autoregressively generates events one after another via neural networks.
+A schematic example is shown in \cref{fig:neural_tpp} and a detailed description on data samples can be found at the documentation of the repository.
 For the $i$-th event $(t_i, k_i)$, it computes the embedding of the event $\bm{e}_i \in \mathbb{R}^{D}$ via an embedding layer and the hidden state $\bm{h}_i$ gets updated conditioned on $\bm{e}_i$ and the previous state $\bm{h}_{i-1}$.
 Then one can draw the next event conditioned on the hidden state $\bm{h}_i$:

-where $f_{update}$ denotes a recurrent encoder, which could be either RNN \citep{du-16-recurrent,mei-17-neuralhawkes} or more expressive attention-based recursion layer \citep{zhang-2020-self,zuo2020transformer,yang-2022-transformer}.
+where $f_{update}$ denotes a recurrent encoder, which could be either RNN~\citep{du-16-recurrent,mei-17-neuralhawkes} or more expressive attention-based recursion layer~\citep{zhang-2020-self,zuo2020transformer,yang-2022-transformer}.
 A new line of research models the evolution of the states completely in continuous time:

-The state evolution in \cref{eqn:state_evo} is generally governed by an ordinary differential equation (ODE) \citep{rubanova2019latent}.
+The state evolution in \Cref{eqn:state_evo} is generally governed by an ordinary differential equation (ODE)~\citep{rubanova2019latent}.
 For a broad and fair comparison, in EasyTPP, we implement not only recurrent TPPs but also an ODE-based continuous-time state model.

 \paragraph{Learning TPPs.} Negative log-likelihood (NLL) is the default training objective for both classical and neural TPPs.
 The NLL of a TPP given the entire event sequence $\es{x}{[0, T]}$ is